mikaelbr/mversion/usage.md

 a tag name without `v` as prefix.
 This does not change behaviour of the message, just the tag name.

+## Default settings

+Create a `.mversionrc` file in your root with default settings as defined in the README.md of the project.

 ### Examples
 ```